joshuarreid/whatsMyBudget/README.md

 # WhatsMyBudget

-**WhatsMyBudget** is an interactive Java application for personal budget tracking, category breakdowns, and weekly spending analysis.
-The application helps users monitor spending by category, compare actual and projected expenses, and view detailed weekly breakdowns for each spending category.
+**WhatsMyBudget** is a showcase Java application for personal budget tracking, category breakdowns, and weekly spending analysis.
+The app demonstrates interactive UI features for exploring spending data, with a focus on visualization and analysis rather than deployment or production use.

 ## Features